paroteen/usbrubberducky-payloads/README.md

 # Disclaimer
 <h3><b>As with any script, you are advised to proceed with caution.</h3></b>
 <h3><b>Generally, payloads may execute commands on your device.
 As such, it is possible for a payload to damage your device.
 Payloads from this repository are provided AS-IS without warranty.
-While Hak5 makes a best effort to review payloads, there are no guarantees as to their effectiveness.</h3></b>
+While paroteen makes a best effort to review payloads, there are no guarantees as to their effectiveness.</h3></b>